OOP2018/contacts-lite/README.md

 // Try to create database tables at startup?
 (Does nothing if tables already exist.) private static final boolean CREATE_TABLES = true;
 ```

-but it is **bad coding style** to hard-code configuration information in Java code.
+but it is **bad coding style** to hard-code configuration information in code.

 Instead, we put this information in a properties file (`contacts.config`) in the format:
 ```